-Offshore audits of BMSB treatment providers continue, confirming systems are operating and performing to New Zealand's strict requirements - one provider in Italy is currently under review.
+Offshore audits of BMSB treatment providers continue, confirming systems are operating and performing to New Zealand's strict requirements - two facilities in Europe have been suspended for not meeting these requirements.

 PREPAREDNESS

 The annual national surveillance programme includes 160 traps at 80 sites (two traps at each site) to provide early warning of incursions.
 An additional 12 traps at six sites in the Bay of Plenty are funded by KVH.